Self-Employed Mortgages For First-Time Buyers

 What mortgage deals are available as a self-employed first-time buyer?

-Many lenders have mortgage products specifically aimed at first-time buyers.
+Most lenders have mortgage products specifically aimed at first-time buyers.

 These usually have a slightly lower interest rate than the lenders equivalent product for people who own or have previously bought a property.
 The ftb product might also include incentives, like cashback or a free valuation.